OCA/account-payment/account_due_list/readme/CONFIGURE.rst

-To use this module, you need to :
+To use this module, you need to:

-Go to Settings > Manage Access Rights > (Select your user) > Activate "Show Full Accounting Features"
+#.
+Activate developer mode.
+#.
+Go to *Settings > Users & Companies > Groups*.
+#.
+Search for and choose "Technical / Show Full Accounting Features".
+#.
+Edit it, and add your user on the "Users" tab